Fractionalized time reversal, parity and charge conjugation symmetry in topological superconductor: a possible origin of three generations of neutrinos and mass mixing: Conclusions and future directions

-For future works, we would like to point out several interesting directions along this line of thinking: (a) \emph{The quark CKM mass mixing matrix.} Since a Dirac fermion can be decomposed into a pair of Majorana fermions, the Majorana zero modes scenario will be applicable for the Dirac fermion as well.
-As a result, the origin of three generations of quarks and charged leptons can be understood in the same way.
-It is even possible to use similar terminology to compute the quark CKM mass mixing matrix.
-However, a crucial difference in the quark CKM mass mixing matrix is the mass hierarchy problem, which leads to a significant suppressing for its mixing angles.
-It is important to understand the origin of quark mass hierarchy. (b)\emph{The cutoff problem.} To resolve the cutoff problem, the topological defects description for fundamental particles is very promising, and it has already been shown that a dual SM can be constructed from $SU(5)$ monopole\cite{monopoleSM}.
-Together with the Majorana zero modes idea proposed in this paper, it is possible to explain the origin of isospin, fractionalized charge and three colors of quarks.
-Of course, a more challenging and deep way to deal with the cutoff problem is to develop a mathematical framework for quantum field theory in discrete space-time.
+For future works, we would like to point out several interesting directions along this line of thinking: (a) \emph{The quark CKM mass mixing matrix.} It is possible to use similar topological scenario to compute the quark CKM mass mixing matrix.
+However, a crucial difference in the quark CKM mass mixing matrix is the mass hierarchy problem, which leads to a significant suppressing of its mixing angles.
+It is important to understand the origin of quark mass hierarchy. (b)\emph{The cutoff problem.} A challenging and deep way to deal with the cutoff problem is to develop a mathematical framework for quantum field theory in discrete space-time.
 If a fundamental theory has extremely strong quantum fluctuation at cutoff scale, the discrete structure would become crucial.
-In a recent work\cite{XieSPT3,XieSPT4}, topological non-linear sigma model in discrete space-time is proposed.
-Since gauge field can emerge from non-linear sigma model approaching quantum criticality\cite{deconfine1,deconfine2}, it is possible to derive the SM from a discrete non-linear sigma model. (c) \emph{Hidden super algebra for the SM.} From experimental point of view, to avoid fine-tuning, a super algebraic structure of the SM is demanded.
+The potential TQFT and UMT2C framework proposed in this paper are very promising future direction. (c) \emph{Hidden super algebra for the SM.} From experimental point of view, to avoid fine-tuning, a super algebraic structure of the SM is demanded.
 Recent experimental results on the Higgs mass near $126GeV$\cite{higgsmass1,higgsmass2} point to a relation $M_{\rm{Higgs}}\simeq(M_u+M_d+M_c+M_s+M_t+M_b)/\sqrt{2}$(the Higgs boson mass is intrinsically close to the summation of six quark masses divided by $\sqrt{2}$).
 We also notice $M_t\simeq M_W+M_Z$(top quark mass is intrinsically close to the summation of $W$ and $Z$ boson masses) by pass.
 If the above two relations are not coincident, they must be strong indications that SM might satisfy a hidden super algebra.
 We note that these interesting mass relations are merely among the known fermions and bosons in the SM, therefore they can not be explained by any traditional super-symmetry.
-Nevertheless, the Majorana zero modes might provide us a natural way to understand these relations. (d)\emph{Super-extension of space-time structure.} The conjectured internal structure of a Majorana fermion in Fig. \ref{internal} might imply the presence of super-coordinates at cutoff scale.
-The discovery of Majorana zero modes brings us the novel concept of half degree of freedom\cite{KitaevMajorana,ReadMajorana}, but from a classical point of view, half degree of freedom contradicts the locality principle and there is no way to define half degree of freedom per spacial point.
-Thus the internal structure in Fig. \ref{internal} with four Majorana modes located on the vertices of a tetrahedra seems to be meaningless.
-Nevertheless, if we assume a cutoff theory contains not only the classical space-time coordinates but also fermionic coordinates, and a single Majorana mode lives on a fermionic coordinate, the locality problem can be resolved.
-Ref.\cite{Gusuper} proposed a nice way to incorporate super-coordinates in the discrete topological non-linear sigma model, hence it has the potential to describe a quantum field theory with super-coordinates at cutoff.
-The presence of super-coordinates might automatically imply a super algebraic structure of the SM.
-Finally, such kinds of discrete topological non-linear sigma models are background independent and might provide us a new route towards super (quantum) gravity.
+Nevertheless, the topological Majorana zero modes might provide us a natural way to understand these relations, as they will generate degenerated states with different fermion parities.